prajwalkk/prajwalkk/README.md

 # Prajwal Kammardi

 I am Prajwal Kishor Kammardi, a Master's student at the **University of Illinois** at Chicago and a *former* software engineer in **Mindtree Ltd.**.
-I have a deeply interested in Cloud Computing, Functional Programming, Reactive Programming.
+I'm deeply interested in Cloud Computing, Functional Programming, Reactive Programming.
 In the past, I have worked for Hospitality Clients at Mindtree as a Performance and Automation Engineer on Cloud migration projects.
 Dosa connoiseur and gamer at free-time.

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fprajwalkk&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com) <br />